oddbird/oddleventy/content/blog/2021/containerqueries.md

   }
 }
 ```

 Any styles inside of one of these `@container` blocks will be applied when the container fulfills the condition of the query.

 Just as with `@media` queries, authors can write as many `@container` queries as needed.

+## All together now

+With each `blockquote` sitting in a different sized container, they all look slightly different, at the same viewport size.

+{{ embed.figure(
+  data=[{'img': 'blog/2021/allquotes.png',
+          alt: 'three blockquotes, styled differently'}],
+  caption='The same blockquote component gets styled differently depending on its container size.'
+) }}

 ## What's next?